-The COVID-19 pandemic has inflicted unprecedented circumstances on businesses across the world.
+The COVID-19 pandemic has inflicted unprecedented circumstances on businesses worldwide.
+DevOps consulting services have become even more crucial as organizations navigate these challenges.

 DevOps Aiding Remote Work